andersbogsnes/homepage/content/presentations/apis/4_database.md

 ---

 Given this declaration, SQLAlchemy will handle the SQL for looking up the associated rows when we do `user.listings`.

+As we have declared ForeignKeys, SQLAlchemy will automatically use those for the join

 {{% /section %}}